craftamap/pluploader/README.md

 ## Development

-pluploader uses poetry as it's package manager.
+pluploader uses [poetry](https://python-poetry.org/) as it's package manager.
+As a command line argument parser, [Typer](https://typer.tiangolo.com/) is used.

 ## FAQ